ahager/legojs/README.md

 This git repo is just a basic sketch of concepts conveyed in my [JS Legos](http://tybenz.com/presentation-legos) talk.
+This is not a production-ready library.

+Maybe, if we get enough people contributing, we could do more to implement and test new features.
+See [contributing](#contributing)

 # Building form source